Explainable Binary Classification of Separable Shape Ensembles: Numerical Experiments

-Our numerical experiments emphasize four scenarios where these tools deliver benefits to materials scientists and practitioners investigating micrographs with EBSD: \begin{itemize} \item Figure~\ref{fig:compare_grains_111}, the method is not suspected to be overly sensitive to statistical rejection: we identified data which concluded, empirically, that there were no useful statistical discrepancies in the compared images. \item Figure~\ref{fig:compare_grains_100}, the method emulates conclusions consistent with human observations: when provided with data which has very clear human recognizable distinctions described as `scale variations,' our method detects statistical differences in the measured shapes and results in a theoretical interpretation that scale is the significant factor. \item Figure~\ref{fig:compare_grains_010}, the method detects differences below human-scale visual observations: given an image processing routine that smooths an EBSD image differently, we demonstrate how the approach detects nonlinear variations in shapes which would otherwise go overlooked by cursory human inspection. \item Figure~\ref{fig:compare_grains_000}, the method detects a presumed faulty measurement: when provided with data which was suspected to be `out-of-focus' utilizing the state-of-the-art measurement instrumentation, we were able to detect significant differences to indicate the presence of a problem. \end{itemize}
+These numerical experiment emphasizes four scenarios where our methods deliver benefits to materials scientists and practitioners investigating micrographs with EBSD: \begin{enumerate} \item Figure~\ref{fig:compare_grains_111}, \textit{the method is not suspected to be overly sensitive to statistical rejection}: we identified data which concluded, empirically, that there were no useful statistical discrepancies in the compared images. \item Figure~\ref{fig:compare_grains_100}, \textit{the method emulates conclusions consistent with human observations}: when provided with data which has very clear human recognizable distinctions described as `scale variations,' the method detects statistical differences in the measured shapes and results in a theoretical interpretation that scale is the significant factor. \item Figure~\ref{fig:compare_grains_010}, \textit{the method detects differences below human-scale visual observations}: given an image processing routine that smooths an EBSD image differently, we demonstrate how the approach detects nonlinear variations in shapes which would otherwise go overlooked by cursory human inspection. \item Figure~\ref{fig:compare_grains_000}, \textit{the method detects a presumed faulty measurement}: when provided with data which was suspected to be `out-of-focus' utilizing the state-of-the-art measurement instrumentation, we were able to detect significant differences to indicate the presence of a problem. \end{enumerate}

+Notably, in the third case $(0 \wedge 1)$ depicted and described in Figure~\ref{fig:compare_grains_010}, we suspect a cursory human inspection of these small scale differences in shape would likely go overlooked.
+Thus, the method is capable of inferring differences below the resolution of manual inspections which makes the classification superior to an alternative approach requiring human intervention.
+Moreover, any method relying on initial inspections to determine hand-picked characteristics of interest may overlook these small-scale differences.
+In application, this is helpful towards \textit{detecting the presence of any preprocessing or synthetic generation of data}.
+Specifically, this example was designed by taking the first case, ($1 \wedge 1$), then processing the full set of boundaries differently---i.e., by smoothing or not.
+Figure~\ref{fig:101_zoomed_compare} offers a closer inspection of differences in preprocessing.

+Despite these nearly visually indistinguishable discrepancies in undulation, we reject the null hypothesis with a significance level of 1\% and conclude that smoothing changes the distribution of shapes.
+This is a powerful example emphasizing the granularity of decision making in our proposed framework which can detect changes in the preprocessing of the image/data over remarkably small scales of undulation.